pammacdotnet/TypstPaper/paper.typ

     columns: (1fr, 1fr),
     rows: (auto, auto),
     gutter: 5pt,
-    column-gutter: 2pt,
+    column-gutter: 3.0pt,
     align(center)[#text(font: "Buenard", fill: rgb("#229cac"), weight: "extrabold", "Typst")], align(center, latex),
     raw(affine-typ, lang: "typst", block: true), raw(affine-tex, lang: "latex", block: true), ),
 )

 Focusing on the renderer and local installs, Typst offers significantly faster and incremental compilation times, often completing in milliseconds, which allows for shockingly fast instant previews (under the so called _Doherty threshold_ @Doherty82).
-The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads extneral packages on-demand, keeping installations minimal and secure (all operations take place in userland).
+The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads external packages on-demand, keeping installations minimal and secure.
+All operations take place in _userland_ (no need for admin priviledges).

 Regarding the operating procedure, unlike LaTeX, Typst does not require boilerplate code/project to start a new document: simply creating an empty text file with a `.typ` extension suffices.
 To make things even simpler, the proyect hosts its own online editing service (discussed in @sec:typstapp).
-Currently, in the LaTeX world, this can only be achieved through external solutions, such as Overleaf @Ewelina20 or other alternatives like Papeeria and Authorea.
-These two offer similar collaborative LaTeX editing capabilities but have smaller user bases.
-PLMlatex, developed by the French National Centre for Scientific Research (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
-It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium.
-CoCalc also supports LaTeX editing alongside tools for calculations, research, and collaboration.
+Currently, in the LaTeX world, this can only be achieved through external cloud solutions, such as Overleaf @Ewelina20.

 #figure(
   align(center)[#table(
-      columns: (1fr, 2fr, 2fr),
+      columns: (1fr, 2.0fr, 2.0fr),
-      align: (auto, auto, auto),
+      align: (auto, left, left),
       table.header([Feature], [#latex], [#text(font: "Buenard", fill: rgb("#229cac"), weight: "extrabold", "Typst")]),
       table.hline(), stroke: .01cm,
       [Syntax], [Command-based